8 Benefits of Strategic Alignment of Projects

 4. Eliminate waste

 We’ve all seen them - projects that just shouldn’t be there.
 Pet projects get jammed through, or projects that exist because they were important at some point in the past.
-Well, aligning projects to strategy means those projects go away… and in our experience, this “waste” is typically 10% - 40% of your portfolio.
-Imagine saving up to 40% - you’d be a hero!
+Well, aligning projects to strategy means those projects go away… and according to the PMI, a typical portfolio has a whopping 20% of projects that are so badly aligned that they should be stopped.
+Imagine what you could do if you eliminate that 20% of waste (see this video for the answer...!)

 5. Secure the PMO